hex-spell/Robochi/README.md

 ## Must know

-- Scripts are written for linux shell, I've not tried running them on windows or mac
+- Scripts are written for linux shell, I haven't tried running them on windows or mac

 ### For the deploy and tests to work you must have installed